 Depression and brain injury (TBI)

 Head injuries are very common in motorcycle accidents.
 This is why helmet laws have been implemented in many states.
 Many safety organizations highly recommend its use.
 Numerous studies show that TBI is associated with depression.
-Most patients tend to experience clinical depression one year after they sustained the brain injury.
+Most patients tend to experience clinical depression one year after they sustained brain injury.
 This depressive disorder can complicate things more when victims don’t seek the appropriate treatment.

 Your claim will include the medical costs associated with physical injuries as well as the emotional trauma linked to the motorcycle accident.
 Compensation for emotional trauma include: